wacncontent/CustomizeTool/output/articles/site-recovery/site-recovery-hyper-v-site-to-azure.md

 ### Azure prerequisites

-- You'll need a [Microsoft Azure](http://azure.microsoft.com/) account.
-You can start with a [free trial](pricing/free-trial/).
+- You'll need a [Windows Azure](http://azure.microsoft.com/) account.
+You can start with a [trial](/documentation/articles/free-trial).
 - You'll need an Azure storage account to store replicated data.
 The account needs geo-replication enabled.
 It should be in the same region as the Azure Site Recovery vault and be associated with the same subscription.
-To learn more read [Introduction to Microsoft Azure Storage](../storage/storage-introduction.md).
+To learn more read [Introduction to Windows Azure Storage](/documentation/articles/storage-introduction).
 - You'll need an Azure virtual network so that replicated virtual machines are connected to a network after failover.

 ### Hyper-V prerequisites